Waves, Crystals and Chaos

 Category Minimal top

-The behaviour of these rules can be defined as rules where the evolution stops in less generations than the universe size They all have a final population ratio of 4:5 or closer in FindEnd10-50 Data Set.
+The behaviour of these rules can be defined as rules where the evolution stops in less generations than it would take to space fill the universe at the speed of light.
+They all have a final population ratio of 4:5 or closer in FindEnd10-50 Data Set.

 Minimal rules generate the almost the same pattern whether a cell is born with 8 neighbours or not e.g. H0C0 and H1C0.
 The difference being limited to isolated single dead cells left when cells are not born with 8 neighbours.